awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.System.md

 ## Granting SELECT or EXECUTE Privileges to SYS Objects<a name="Appendix.Oracle.CommonDBATasks.TransferPrivileges"></a>

 Usually you transfer privileges by using roles, which can contain many objects\.
 You can grant privileges to a single object by using the Amazon RDS procedure `rdsadmin.rdsadmin_util.grant_sys_object`\.
-The procedure only grants privileges that the master account already has via a role or direct grant\.
+The procedure only grants privileges that the master account already has through a role or direct grant\.

 The `grant_sys_object` procedure has the following parameters\.